Indian Ground Meat Curry

 - 1/4 cup ginger garlic paste ~ 50/50 ginger & garlic puree; make & about or buy

-- 1/2 teaspoon Kashmiri ground red chili ~ Or 1/4 teaspoon cayenne, OR more to your taste
+- 1/2 teaspoon Kashmiri ground red chili ~ Or 1/4 tsp cayenne, to your taste; substitutions

 - 1 teaspoon ground cloves